 Legislation base for deposited plans

-All NSW legislation can be accessed at www.legislation.nsw.gov.au/ an alternate site that also provides Commonwealth legislation is www.austlii.edu.au/.
+All NSW legislation and Commonwealth legislation can be accessed at www.legislation.nsw.gov.au/

 Legislation relevant to plans

 It is the responsibility of the Registrar General to ensure that plans and associated documents comply with the requirements set out in legislation.
-The most relevant legislation to the plan process includes, but is not limited, to the following Acts and their associated regulation:
+The most relevant legislation to the plan process includes, but is not limited, to the following NSW Acts and their associated regulations: